williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 ### Process

-In order to allow customers to use your SCIM provisioning integration with Okta, you’ll need to get your app published in [the Okta Application Network](https://www.okta.com/resources/find-your-apps/).
+In order to allow customers to use your SCIM provisioning integration with Okta, you’ll need to get your app published in [the Okta Integration Network](https://www.okta.com/resources/find-your-apps/).

 Follow the steps below to test and submit your application for Okta review: